Updated: Jun 11

 Red magic may be easier to wield than blue, but it is destructive and harmful to the Ley.
 The Wizards know that magic is a gift, and must be studied meticulously and protected at all costs.

-Study your tomes carefully as the Wizard in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Study your tomes carefully as the Wizard in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!